-56 2016/17 amount, \$18.7M includes total marine exports at \$16.7M plus \$2M revenue from access (treaty) arrangements, licenses, fines and settlements; and the sale of catch quotas.
+48 2017/18 amount, \$22.4M includes total marine revenue from access (treaty) arrangements, licenses, fines and settlements; and the sale of catch quotas.

 Revenue from purse seine fishery is likely to remain the largest source of marine and fish related revenue; with the Cook Islands allocated 1,250 fishing days by the calendar year since 2015 by the Western and Central Pacific Fisheries Commission.
-For the 2017 calendar year, the average price for a fishing day is expected to be between NZD\$11,500 to NZD\$13,500, depending on the exchange rates which affect the United States treaty (350 days committed) and European Union agreement (125 days)57.
-Based on data for 2017 in comparison to previous years, this indicator has been assessed as 'of concern' with indicative signs of declining estimated revenue from this industry in the next year.
+For the 2018 calendar year, the average price for a fishing day is expected to be between NZD\$11,500 to NZD\$13,500, depending on the exchange rates which affect the United States treaty (350 days committed) and European Union agreement (125 days).
+Based on data for 2018 in comparison to previous years, this indicator has been assessed as 'on track' with indicative signs of maintaining or increasing estimated revenue from this industry in the next year.